MBuffenoir/autobuild/README.md

     docker run -d --name app -p 80:80 <your_docker_hub_id>/<your_project_name>:1.1.0

+Bravo, you just connected to the version 1.1.0 of your application !

 ## Conclusion

-Using Docker Hub to build your images each time the code is modified and pushed to repository has some limitations.
-As of today it will build your images maximum every 5 minutes.
-But it is certainly a very cheap way of doing so and should get most developers integrating good practices very early.
-Later on, you might want to look into hosting your own private docker registry, using base images of your making or even have your own building and pushing process for your images.
+As I mentioned earlier, using Docker Hub to build your images each time the code is modified and pushed to repository has some limitations.
+As of today it will build your images at the most every 5 minutes.
+But it is certainly a very cheap way of doing so as you don't have to maintain your own repository.
+Later on, you might want to look into using base images of your making and hosting your own private Docker registry for obvious privacy and performance reasons.

-Next time, we will explore how to run unit tests using on our application.
+Next time, we will explore how to run unit tests on your application using Travis.